akka/akka-management/docs/src/main/paradox/akka-management.md

     AkkaManagement.get(system).start();
     ```

-This is in order to allow users to prepare anything else they might want to prepare or start before exposing routes for
+This allows users to prepare anything further before exposing routes for
 the bootstrap joining process and other purposes.